nicholasyager/overgrown-to-thriving/presentation.md

 ---

+figure showing how an organization decentralizes data

+---

+start with one node, and get bigger

+---

 # <!--fit--> dbt deployments can be tricky to scale

 1. Large organizations tend toward decentralization
-2. Decentralization can lead to inconsistent standards and design principles
+2. Decentralization can lead to inconsistent standards and significant overhead

 <!--
 Once you're in territory where there are multiple distinct teams forming, storming, norming, and performing, it's common for there to be drift in how the teams operate.
 This can be something as trivial as leading commas vs trailing commas.
 It can also, however, become something as important as the definition of a Customer.
 Perhaps GTM analytics defines a customer as a CRM account with subscription, whereas a finance analytics team may define a customer as a corporate entity.
 This definition mismatch means that these two analytics teams now have entirely incompatible customer reporting.